 Example: If your principal is $75,000, that’s $187.50 in your pocket that you can use to for additional payments to your principal.

 Keep auto-pay while you make additional payments throughout the month.

 TIP 2: Work More Now, Owe Less Later

 No one likes to be told to work more, but additional income will help you pay down your principal each month and have a greater effect on reducing the lifetime and ultimately the cost of your loans.

 Ask your employer about availability for overtime and the overtime rate.
 Many companies will pay their current employers 1.5x their regular rate for overtime hours.
-Taking advantage of this will be more lucrative than working at a second job.
-I have done both and enjoy the second job purely because it is a change in setting which can be refreshing when working 12 – 14 hour days.
+Taking advantage of this may be more lucrative than working at a second job.
+I have done both but enjoy the second job purely because it is a change in the setting which can be refreshing when working 12 – 14 hour days.